MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings

 \subsection{Pre-trained Teacher Models}

-To ensure the performance of the low-dimensional teachers, we employ a group of hyperbolic KGE models proposed by Chami et al. \cite{GoogleAttH}.
-Based on the previous work, we further add new models in this group.
-In this section, we describe these models briefly.
+To ensure the performance of the low-dimensional teachers, we employ a group of hyperbolic KGE models proposed by Chami et al. \cite{GoogleAttH}, including TransH, RefH, and RotH.

-Taking the RotH model as an example, it uses a $d$ dimensional Poincar\'{e} ball model with trainable negative curvature.
+Taking the RotH model as an example, it uses a $d-$dimensional Poincar\'{e} ball model with trainable negative curvature.
 Embedding vectors are first mapped into this hyperbolic space, and a relation vector is regarded as a rotation transformation of entity vectors.
-Then, a hyperbolic distance function is employed to measure the difference of transformed head vector and candidate tail vector.
-Similarly, Chami et al. propose TransH and RefH.
-The former uses M\"{o}bius addition to imitate TransE \cite{TransE} in hyperbolic space, while the latter replaces the rotation transformation with a reflection one.
+Then, RotH employs a hyperbolic distance function to measure the difference of transformed head vector and candidate tail vector.
+Similarly, TransH uses M\"{o}bius addition to imitate TransE \cite{TransE} in hyperbolic space, and RefH replaces the rotation transformation with a reflection one.

-Considering the effectiveness of previous models using inner product transformation, such as DistMult \cite{DistMult} and ComplEx \cite{ComplEx}, we add another hyperbolic model named `DistH'.
-The scoring functions of these models are as following:
+Considering the effectiveness of aforementioned models using inner product transformation, such as DistMult \cite{DistMult} and ComplEx \cite{ComplEx}, we add another hyperbolic model named DistH into this group to get more accurate prediction sequences.
+The scoring functions of these models are as follows:

-, where $D_{hyp}$ is the hyperbolic distance, $\oplus$ is M\"{o}bius addition operation, $\circ$ is inner product operation and $-c(c>0)$ is the space curvature.
+where $D_{hyp}$ is the hyperbolic distance, $\oplus$ is M\"{o}bius addition operation, $\circ$ is inner product operation and $c$ is the space curvature.

 We select pre-trained low-dimensional models from this group as teachers $M_T = \{M_{T1}, M_{T1}, \dots, M_{Tm}\}$, where $m$ is the number of teachers.
 Furthermore, to verify the performance of hyperbolic space in multi-teacher knowledge distillation, we prepare a corresponding Euclidean model `ModelE' for each hyperbolic model `ModelH'.
-We will describe the experimental results in Section \ref{sec:5}.